-The report is generated for the systems selection on the XIV GUI, as displayed on the Systems Selector (i.e. all systems, a system group, a single system).
+The report is generated from the systems selection on the XIV GUI, as displayed on the Systems Selector (that is all systems, a system group, or a single system).

-The structure of the file's name is: XIV_capacity_report_yyyy-mm-dd_hhmm.zip.
+The structure of the file's name is: XIV capacity report yyyy-mm-dd hhmm.zip.